Genentech/spex-tools/docs/faq.md

 ### What is SPEX?

-SPEX is a comprehensive Python library for spatial transcriptomics analysis.
+SPEX is a comprehensive Python library for spatial omics analysis (proteomics and transcriptomics).
 It provides tools for:
 - **Image segmentation** and cell detection
 - **Feature extraction** from spatial data
 - **Clustering analysis** with spatial awareness